 If you’re in the thick of cold and flu season, and you’re nervous about getting sick, you’re not alone.
 December to February is peak flu season according to Web MD, and somewhere around 5-20% of us will catch the dreaded flu this year.
 Although 80% are in the clear, hardly anyone will avoid catching a cold: on average Americans catch 2-4 colds per year.
 If you find yourself dreading all of this airborne illness, then fear not.
-There are things you can proactively do to greatly increase the likelihood of escaping winter with your health in tact.
-Here is a round-up of 5 tactics to strengthen your immune system this winter.
+There are things you can proactively do to greatly increase the likelihood of escaping winter with your health intact.
+Here is a round-up of 6 tactics to strengthen your immune system this winter.

 Find A Way To Say No To Stress

-If you want stay healthy this winter, then stress has got to go.
+If you want to stay healthy this winter, then stress has got to go.
 You may not be surprised to learn that stress can devastate your immune system.
 The presence of stress can reduce the effectiveness of T-cells, which are responsible for invading infected cells in the body.
 Also, it can often lead to unhealthy coping mechanisms and lifestyle choices that further weaken your immunity.

 Whatever it looks like for you, find ways to be intentional about relaxation.
 If you’re strapped for ideas, then go back to the basics: diet, exercise, meditation, and spending time with loved ones.
 Also, if you want some quick inspiration, check out this article here, which lists 15 effective stress-busting techniques.
 You will find plenty of ideas to get your wheels turning.